-A: We will be staying in Straz Tower for the social portion of the camp.
+A: We will be staying in Wells Hall at The Commons for the social portion of the camp.
 The educational portion of the camp is housed in the Johnston Hall, the home of the Diederich College of Communication at Marquette University.
 Here is an interactive map of the campus, as well as a printable PDF map.

 A: We provided a list of items you might want to bring for camp.
 Traditional items you would need include sheets, pillows, toiletries, pens, notebooks, clothes, and an open mind.
 For the full list, please click here.
 Our dorm is air conditioned and each room has a bathroom.

-A: Check in takes place from 8 to 8:45 a.m. in the lobby of Straz Tower.
-You are expected to check in and be ready for the first camp meeting at 9 a.m.
-You can find Straz on this campus map.
+A: Check in takes place from 8 to 8:45 a.m. in the lobby of our assigned dorm.
+You can find our dorm on this campus map.

 A: Easy, Marquette is located in Milwaukee, Wisconsin, and can be easily accessed from I-94.
 Follow this link for easy directions from wherever you are located.

-A: Commuter students should park at the Wells Street Structure, located at the corner of Wells and 13th street.
+A: Commuter students should park at the 16th Street Structure, between Wisconsin and Wells on 16th Street.
 This can be located by viewing this campus map.
 Additionally, all campers are responsible for paying for parking.